metin-arm/devlib/doc/overview.rst

 - :class:`~devlib.target.ChromeOsTarget`: for interacting with ChromeOS devices over SSH, and their Android containers over adb.
 - :class:`~devlib.target.LocalLinuxTarget`: for interacting with the local Linux host.
+- :class:`~devlib.target.QEMULinuxTarget`: for interacting with an emulated Linux target on QEMU.

 They all work in more-or-less the same way, with the major difference being in how connection settings are specified; though there may also be a few APIs